National Capital Gift Planning Council

 Emergency Cancellation Policies

-Planned Giving Day 2024 may be cancelled should the federal government and of the District of Columbia government be shut down because of weather, emergencies or other activity on that same day, June 6, 2024.
+Planned Giving Day 2025 may be cancelled should the federal government and/or the District of Columbia government be shut down because of weather, emergencies or other activity on that same day, June 17, 2025.
 Absent such a shutdown, the NCGPC Board of Directors will determine whether to cancel the event where there is any concern because of any emergencies.

 If you have questions, please contact ncgpc@ascent-management.com.